Menu Permissions

 1.2 Permission Definitions (Policies)

-- Policy Rules: Policies are defined with a
+- Policy Rules: Each policy line starts with

 Examples: